 - Be extra careful while hiring managers/team leads.
 Make sure they’re open to receiving constructive criticism from their teams.
 Train your existing managers to accept and process feedback without getting personal.

-- Design engagement surveys and have employees fill them out every month, quarter, or year.
+- Design employee engagement surveys and have employees fill them out every month, quarter, or year.

 - You can include both open-ended and close-ended questions like, “Is there anything you’d like to suggest with the management?” or “On a scale of 1 to 5, how satisfied are you?”